Using Oven Cleaners Safely

 The Bottom Line

-Here are first aid tips if exposed to oven cleaners:
+First aid actions if exposed to an oven cleaner

-If you're concerned about exposure to an over cleaner, follow the first aid instructions (above) and then check the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222 for guidance.
+If you're concerned about exposure to an oven cleaner, follow the first aid instructions above and then check the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222 for guidance.

 Serkalem Mekonnen, RN, BSN, MPH